BOSS: Bidirectional One-Shot Synthesis of Adversarial Examples

+We propose a solution to the BOSS problem by leveraging generative models whose parameters are updated based on the distance between the given datum $\mathbf{x}_{\textrm{d}}$ (distribution $p_{\textrm{d}}$) and the synthesized input datum $\mathbf{x}$ (output inference $p(\mathbf{x}\:;\theta)$).
+See Figure \ref{fig:motiv} for the problem description and BOSS samples.

+It is worth noting that our generative approach is a one-shot synthesis solution in that it only requires a single datum $\mathbf{x}_{\textrm{d}}$, which mitigates the excessive data requirements of popular methods based on Generative Adversarial Networks (GANs) \cite{goodfellow2014generative}.
+In fact, our proposed framework is more similar to the additive attack methods where a large body of works are presented such as the CW attack \cite{carlini2017towards}, the L-BFGS attack \cite{szegedy2013intriguing}, Deepfool \cite{moosavi2016deepfool}, Fast Adaptive Boundary (FAB) attack \cite{croce2020minimally}, saliency map attack \cite{papernot2016limitations}, and NewtonFool \cite{jang2017objective}.

-In this paper, we present the BOSS problem to synthesize feature vectors that follow some desired input and output specifications.
-We prove that BOSS is \textbf{NP-complete}.
-An algorithmic solution is proposed based on generative networks and the back-propagation algorithm \cite{riedmiller1993direct} to produce (from scratch) these examples in a white-box settings.
-We present methods to select the specification for the applications of targeted adversarial attacks, confidence reduction attacks, and decision boundary samples.
-We show the capabilities of our algorithm in extensive experimental results where we also compare with state-of-the-art attack methods.
+The contributions of the paper are the following.
+First, we present the BOSS problem to synthesize feature vectors that follow some desired input and output specifications.
+Second, we prove that BOSS is \textbf{NP-complete}.
+Our third contribution is the proposed algorithmic procedure that is based on generative networks and the back-propagation algorithm \cite{riedmiller1993direct} to produce (from scratch) these examples in a white-box settings.
+Fourth, we present methods to select the input/output specifications to generate targeted adversarial attacks, confidence reduction attacks, and decision boundary samples.
+On different attack evaluation metrics, we show that BOSS either on par or outperform state-of-the-art methods.
+Further, we show samples from small-scale and large-scale datasets on famous state-of-the-art classification architectures.

-The rest of the paper is organized as follows.
-Section \ref{related work} presents related work in the areas of generative models and adversarial machine learning.
-Section \ref{Problem Formulation} follows with the mathematical formulation of the problem we are trying to solve.
-The proposed algorithmic solution is presented in Section \ref{sec: BOSS}.
-In Section \ref{Applications}, we present instances of the proposed approach in the context of various applications.
-The experimental results are presented in Section \ref{sec: exp}, followed by the conclusion in Section \ref{sec:conc}.